Eos Energy Enterprises (EOSE) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, April 3, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Eos Energy Enterprises ("Eos Energy" or the "Company") (NASDAQ: EOSE) have opportunity to lead the securities fraud class action lawsuit.
+LOS ANGELES, April 7, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Eos Energy Enterprises ("Eos Energy" or the "Company") (NASDAQ: EOSE).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN EOS ENERGY ENTERPRISES (EOSE), CLICK HERE BEFORE MAY 5, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?